 Wandering among the figures of Pan seducing Aphrodite, the korai, the sphinxes and the pouting Roman busts is guaranteed to lift even the darkest of moods.

 For some, one reason is the museum’s location on downtown Patission Street, near the cool neighborhood of Exarchia where, in the 1990s, every self-respecting Athenian teenager had their first night-on-the-town experience.
-Today, for these same individuals who are all grown up now, a visit to the National Archaeological Museum is also a trip down memory lane – and perhaps that alone is worth the visit.
+Today, for these same individuals who are now all grown up, a visit to the National Archaeological Museum is also a trip down memory lane – and perhaps that alone is worth the visit.

 For this, and so much more, I love the NAM.
 I visit it more often than any other museum in Athens and take photographs of pieces that catch my attention (no flash, of course!) so I can look them over later.